-When a railway company wants to sell or abandon lines, the CTA encourages their sale to other railway companies and provides the framework for line discontinuance.
+When a railway company wants to sell or abandon lines, the CTA encourages their sale to other railway companies for continued operations and provides the framework for line discontinuance.
 The railway companies are required to publish a plan for lines they intend to discontinue within the next three years.
 Prior to discontinuance, the line must be advertised as being for sale for continued rail operation and, if no interest is shown, must be offered specifically for sale to applicable federal, provincial and municipal governments as well as urban transit authorities.
-The entire process is intended to take, at most, 24 months.
+The entire process typically takes less than 24 months.
 The Company's operations are also subject to safety and environmental provisions relating to track standards, equipment standards, transportation of hazardous materials, environmental assessments and certain labor regulations, which are in many respects similar when comparing Canadian and U.S. regulations.